dumberjs/dumber-module-loader/README.md

 Check whether a module id is defined, excluding registered but not evaluated.
 This is to match existing behaviour of `requirejs`.

+### `requirejs.specified(id: string)`

+Check whether a module id is defined or registered but not evaluated.
+This is to match existing behaviour of `requirejs`.